preesm/preesm/releng/README.md

 ### Deploy Phase

-The deploy phase is fully automated within the Maven POM files using the following command (see [Deploy from Eclipse](#deploy-from-eclipse) for running this command from Eclipse):
+The deploy phase is fully automated within the Maven POM files using the following command (see [Deploy](#deploy) for running this command from Eclipse):

 *   `mvn -P releng clean deploy`